-You need two sets of ingredients.
+You need two sets of ingredients for elote corn.
 The first one is your choice of corn (fresh, canned, or frozen).
 And the second one is the sauce ingredients.

 What Kind Of Corn Should I Use